yongchenglow/advent-of-code/README.md

 Hello everyone.
 The following is my solutions to [Advent of Code 2022](https://adventofcode.com/2022/about) in Ruby.

+The code written will not be the most most efficient answers out there.
+However, I hope the make the code as readable as possible.

 Please don't just copy and paste the answers.
 Try to understand how the code works.

 ## About Me